Key Takeaways

 The "Behind-the-Scenes" Work of Trace Minerals

 Trace minerals function as cofactors, essential helpers that enable enzymes to catalyze thousands of biochemical reactions throughout your body.
-Without adequate trace mineral support, these cellular processes slow down, potentially affecting everything from energy production to immune response.
+When trace mineral intake is low, these cellular processes may slow down, potentially influencing processes such as energy production and immune function.

 Zinc and copper work within antioxidant enzymes that help manage everyday oxidative stress from exercise, environmental factors, and normal metabolism.
-Selenium supports enzymes that convert thyroid hormones to their active forms, influencing energy levels and temperature regulation.
-Chromium helps your body process carbohydrates and maintain healthy blood sugar balance throughout the day.
+Selenium supports enzymes that convert thyroid hormones to their active forms, supporting normal energy metabolism and temperature regulation.
+Chromium helps your body process carbohydrates and support normal carbohydrate metabolism throughout the day.

 Key Systems Trace Minerals Help Support

-Immune health: Zinc supports immune cell development and function, while selenium helps maintain antioxidant defenses that protect immune cells from oxidative damage.
+Immune health: Zinc supports immune cell development and function, while selenium helps maintain antioxidant defenses that help support immune cells against oxidative stress.

 Thyroid & hormone health: Iodine serves as a building block for thyroid hormones, selenium supports thyroid hormone conversion, and zinc helps maintain healthy hormone receptor function.